 What is CBD?

-One of the most exciting supplements today for athletes and those physically active is CBD, an all-natural, plant-derived cannabinoid that interacts with the body’s native systems to encourage optimal functioning and performance.
+One of the most exciting training tools for athletes and those physically active is CBD, an all-natural, plant-derived cannabinoid that interacts with the body’s native systems to encourage optimal functioning and performance.

 CBD, short for cannabidiol, helps keep the body running at its best through its interaction with the endocannabinoid system.
 The endocannabinoid system is the body’s major regulatory network, tasked with keeping a wide array of functions and physiological processes in balance so that everything works efficiently.